raspberrypilearning/wheres-zombie/en/step_8.md

 + Locate the line `var zombie_map;` and underneath it add a new variable called `old_position`.

-+ Inside the `initMap()` function, create a marker called `old_position` and initialise it to the same location you initialised your map to originally.
-It actually doesn't matter what location this marker is initialised at, as its location value will be overwritten almost immediately, but it does need to be initialised.
++ Inside the `initMap()` function, create a marker called `old_position` at the same location you centered your map on when you created it.
+(It actually doesn't matter what location this marker is initialised at, as its location value will be overwritten almost immediately, but it does need to be initialised.
+We just used the map location because it was handy!)

 + Locate your function `set_my_position()`.
-Add a line of code so that the **first** thing you do in the function is to remove the old position marker:
+Add a line of code so that the **first** thing you do in the function is to remove the old position marker from the map. `null` is a special key word that in this case means "no map".

 ```JavaScript
 old_position.setMap(null);
 ```

-+ Add another line of code but this time as the **last** thing you do in the function.
++ Add another line of code to the function `set_my_position()`, but this time it should be the **last** thing you do in the function.
 This saves the new position marker you just created as the `old_position` so that next time when we create a new marker we know where the previous one was.

 ```JavaScript
 old_position = marker;